birdslikewires/squeezeplay/README.md

 I'm not maintaining this repo with an eye on other platforms.

 It is very likely that I'll break things that are unrelated to OpenFrame devices, which are utilising the 'desktop' version of SqueezePlay.
-If I do manage to something useful feel free to pull it to your own repo!
+If I do manage to something useful feel free to pull it into a repo of your own!